Quantcast

 Purslane Health Benefits

 Amazingly, purslane is one of the world’s most nutritious wild edible plants.
-It’s now considered a “superfood” and is showing up in farmer’s markets and even “fancy” restaurants all over the country, often in salads or sandwiches.
+It’s now considered a “superfood” and is showing up in farmer’s markets and even “fancy” restaurants nationwide, often in salads or sandwiches.
 Meanwhile, most gardeners will find purslane growing right in their vegetable beds!

 Nutritionally, purslane can boast: